JohRust/opt-vp/README.md

 * Tracing of any RISC-V binary compiled for RV32IMAC
 * Generation of bounded execution trees for every instruction
 * Support for arbitrary scoring function for the analysis
-* Ouput dot visualization of iternal trees
+* Output dot visualization of internal trees
-* export best sequences as json
+* export best sequences as JSON
-* full csv export for trees
+* full CSV export for trees
 * reload scoring functions during runtime

 ## :rocket: Getting Started